Ophelia (Heyser)

 Ophelia is a c.1900 oil painting by German artist Friedrich Heyser.
 It measures 90.5 × 181.5 cm.
 It depicts the death by drowning of Ophelia, described in Act IV of William Shakespeare's play Hamlet.
 She is floating in a long white dress, among flowers and leaves of a river.
-The composition draws inspiration from the 1851–52 painting by the Pre-Raphaelite artist Millais.
+The composition draws inspiration from the 1851–52 painting by the Pre-Raphaelite artist John Everett Millais.

 History

 The painting was sold at auction in Munich in 2017, and acquired that year by Museum Wiesbaden as part of the Art Nouveau and Symbolist collection of Ferdinand Wolfgang Neess.

 Inspiration

 The painting that inspired Heyser is known for its depiction of the detailed flora of the river and the riverbank, stressing the patterns of growth and decay in a natural ecosystem.
 Despite its nominal Danish setting, the landscape has come to be seen as quintessentially English.
 Ophelia was painted along the banks of the Hogsmill River in Surrey, near Tolworth.
 Barbara Webb, a resident of nearby Old Malden, devoted much time to finding the exact placement of the picture, and according to her research, the scene is located at Six Acre Meadow, alongside Church Road, Old Malden.
 Millais Road is now nearby.
 Millais's close colleague William Holman Hunt was at the time working on his The Hireling Shepherd nearby.

 The flowers shown floating on the river were chosen to correspond with Shakespeare's description of Ophelia's garland.
 They also reflect the Victorian interest in the "language of flowers", according to which each flower carries a symbolic meaning.
 The prominent red poppy—not mentioned by Shakespeare's description of the scene—represents sleep and death.
 In comparison, the Heyser painting keeps the emphasis on flora and the water, but adjusts the bower that surronds the figure to be less claustrophobic.